 Best NFL Players From Iowa Of All Time

 1. Andre Tippett

-Andre Tippett was born in Alabama and went to high school in New Jersey.
+Topping our list of best NFL players from Iowa is Andre Tippett.
+Andre was born in Alabama and went to high school in New Jersey.
 But his college career took place in Iowa, as he attended Ellsworth Community college in Iowa Falls and then played for the Iowa Hawkeyes.

 His time at the University of Iowa saw him become an All-American.
 The linebacker was part of a powerful defense that set some of the best records in the program’s history and some of the most impressive triumphs in recent times.
 He still holds some Iowa records for things like tackles for lost yardage in a season.

 Tippett joined the NFL in the 1982 draft, as a second-round pick, and spent his entire career with the New England Patriots.
 His outstanding career saw him enter the University of Iowa’s Varsity Hall of Fame as well as the Pro Football Hall of Fame.
 He earned a place in the NFL’s all-decade team from the 1980s and played in five consecutive Pro Bowls.

 — New England Patriots (@Patriots) August 1, 2022